 The early years

 Young children can enjoy moving on wheels with trikes, scooters and balance bikes.
-When your child is ready for an actual bike, get the right size.
+When your child is ready for a two wheeled pedal bike, get the right size.
 Ask at your bike shop.

 Balance bikes: Children's bikes with no pedals or chain.
 Your child pushes along with their feet.
 Good for learning to balance, these can help your child get ready for full bike riding.